Child Headed Families In Low Income Communities: The Unsung Heroes

 By Michelle Chifamba

-Surviving on food hand-outs from well-wishers and non-governmental organizations- Tariro as the eldest girl in the family has assumed all the parental duties- doing the household chores; washing, cooking and collecting firewood.
+Surviving on food hand-outs from well-wishers and Non-governmental organizations- Tariro has assumed all the parental duties- doing all the household chores; washing, cooking and collecting firewood.

-At age of thirteen, doing grade seven- she dropped out of school.
+At age of thirteen, supposed to be in grade seven- she dropped out of school.
 The situation at home could not allow her to continue with her education.

 “In school, my best subjects were Maths, Science and English.
 I hoped that I would finish school and graduate from university.”